LeBananam/Simple-Whiskey-Image-Classifier-Python/README.md

 # Simple-Whiskey-Image-Classifier-Python
 A simple image classifier made in Python using Tensorflow and Keras to identify and distinguish between 3 Japanese Whiskey bottles with CNN architecture.

+The plugins used for this project are:
+- CV2
+- PIL
+- Tensorflow
+- Teras
+- Numpy
+- Pickle
+- Random

 Step 1: Collecting images to create dataset
 - I did this by downloading 100 images of each whiskey from Google using Bulk Image Downloader extension on Google Chrome which is available here: https://chrome.google.com/webstore/detail/bulk-image-downloader/lamfengpphafgjdgacmmnpakdphmjlji?hl=en